aj8971996/ecsAPI/README.md

 Ensure you have the following installed:
 - Python 3.8 or higher
 - pip (Python package installer)
+- MySQL

 ### MySQL Setup
 1. **Ensure MySQL Is Installed**

-   Navigate to the MySQL Community Installer Page, ensure to install the connection tools AND a server instance
+   Navigate to the MySQL Community Installer Page and install the connection tools along with a server instance.

    https://dev.mysql.com/downloads/